Canonical Quantization of Cylindrical Waveguides: A Gauge-Based Approach: Charges, currents, and constants of motion in cylindrical geometry

 \subsection{Constants of motion of the electromagnetic field}

 Following Ref. \cite{Delattre2024}, the constants of motion are obtained by volume integration:

+These quantities are $t$-independent, and represent all we must know about the confined fields \cite{CohenQED}.
 For the coaxial line, $r_{\min}=a$ and $ r_{\max}=b$ while for the hollow cylinder we have $r_{\min}=0, r_{\max}=a$.
 By symmetry about the guide axis, in $\mathbf{P}$ only the longitudinal momentum $P_z$ is nonzero; $\mathbf{J}$ is always identically zero.
 Consequently, just as in the Cartesian analysis, the field configurations are fully characterized by the pair $\{H,P_z \}$ (energy and longitudinal momentum).
 Thus, the light helicity does not play any role here.